LaputanMachines/beautiful-nanaimo/_posts/2023-07-10-nanaimos-missing-middle.md

 ### Eliminate Parking Minimums

 There are many nuanced policies and approaches that can be applied especially to each community, but there is one policy that is clearly damaging everywhere it exists: parking minimums.
 Parking minimums are the number of required parking spaces the city sets to be constructed in order for a business or developer to open their doors or start a project.

 <p><iframe src="https://www.youtube.com/embed/vUhOFUQDLQk" loading="lazy" frameborder="0" allowfullscreen></iframe></p>

 Parking minimums are arbitrary, expensive, do not match Nanaimo's climate goals, and perhaps worst of all, they make it hard for small businesses to build an affordable home or start a small business.
 Nanaimo should remove or greatly weaken parking minimums.
 People wanting to build in Nanaimo constantly have to ask the city council for reductions in Parking.

+<p><iframe src="https://www.youtube.com/embed/OUNXFHpUhu8" loading="lazy" frameborder="0" allowfullscreen></iframe></p>

 This process takes time and money and is another contributing factor to why Missing Middle is ‘Missing.’
+Eliminating minimums reduces construction costs for developers, encouraging diverse and innovative land use, ultimately creating more resilient and dynamic cities for residents and visitors alike.

 ### Bottom-Up Community Action